pnp/PnP-Tools/Solutions/SharePoint.UIExperience.Scanner/README.md

 **List experience** | The set list experience setting: auto (default), modern or classic.
 **Blocked by not being able to load page** | TRUE if the page associated with the list default view could not be loaded.
 **Blocked by not being able to load page exception** | The error that was triggered when the page could not be loaded.
-**Blocked by managed metadata navigation** | TRUE if the list is blocked because the web scoped metadata navigation (7201d6a4-a5d3-49a1-8c19-19c4bac6e668) feature was enabled.
+**Blocked by managed metadata navigation** | TRUE if the list is blocked because the web scoped metadata navigation (7201d6a4-a5d3-49a1-8c19-19c4bac6e668) feature was enabled. **Note:** Microsoft started rolling out support for managed metadata navigation in the "modern" list and library experience.
+See https://techcommunity.microsoft.com/t5/SharePoint-Blog/SharePoint-filters-pane-updates-filtering-and-metadata/ba-p/74162 for more details.
 **Blocked by view type** | TRUE if the list default view is using a view type which cannot be shown in "modern".
 **View type** | The used view type that is not working in "modern".
 **Blocked by list base template** | TRUE if the list is blocked because it's based upon a list type which can't be shown in "modern".